 But Luke’s gospel has something else that is not present in Matthew: Luke includes four canticles or songs in his infancy narrative, all of which appear during the scripture readings of the Advent and Christmas seasons.

 Mary proclaims a great hymn of trust in God as she embraces her cousin Elizabeth, singing, “My soul magnifies the Lord, and my spirit rejoices in God my savior, for he has looked with favor on the lowly state of his servant.
 Surely from now on all generations will call me blessed” (Luke 1:46–48).

 Similarly, after the birth and naming of his son, Zechariah prophesizes God’s saving work, saying, “Blessed be the Lord God of Israel, for he has looked favorably on his people and redeemed them.
 He has raised up a mighty savior for us in the house of his child David” (Luke 1:68–69).

 At the birth of Jesus, the angels praise God, singing, “Glory to God in the highest heaven, and on earth peace among those whom he favors!”
 (Luke 2:14).

-Finally, when Jesus is presented in the temple, Simeon exclaims, “Master, now you are dismissing your servant in peace, according to your word, for my eyes have seen your salvation, which you prepared in the presence of all peoples” (Luke 2:29–31).
+Finally, when Jesus is presented in the Temple, Simeon exclaims, “Master, now you are dismissing your servant in peace, according to your word, for my eyes have seen your salvation, which you have prepared in the presence of all peoples” (Luke 2:29–31).